nick-johnson-kustomer/bulkUpdateKObjects/README.md

 Step 6 takes the company ID and looks up the company data.
 It does this so we can find the Company Name.

+Next we have 2 conditional branches.
+In this client's case, they have some customers who are not associated with a company.
+The left branch will proceed if a company was found.
+The right branch will proceed if a company was not found.

+In either case, we move on to a step that updates the KObject to populate it with the Company Name.

+Lastly, we have a scheduler step to loop this workflow around on itself so that it can proceed to update the next customer.
+There is a 1 minute delay in place because the search results do not update quickly enough after the KObject was updated, so an immediate re-run of the workflow will pull up the same search results several times until it eventually moves on to the next KObject.
+The 1 minute delay prevents unnecessary runs and helps to avoid rate limits.
+In a test case without a delay built in, the workflow cycled over 60 tiimes to update just 3 objects, so the delay is necessary especially for very large bulk updates.